bennetgallein/KIS/README.md

 ## Module System:
 The Heart of our System is the Module System which enables you to install and develop modules that perfectly fit your needs.
 We offer basic documentation for ourselves, and for potential developers.
 Installing modules is pretty easy.
-Drop the Folder and the .json File in the
+Drop the Folder in the
 Modules Folder and you are good to go.
 The Structure of a module is pretty simple.
 In the following we'll break up one of our modules and explain the structure and the way the System handles the data.